Gaudí's Barcelona: On The Modernist Trail

 Spain's "Modernista" architecture is a movement that flourished from the late 1880s to the early 1910s.
 It's limited to Catalonia, but could be considered the Spanish branch of the Art Nouveau movement.
 Bourgeoise ideas were rejected.
 The requirement to strictly follow a given historical style fell out of favor.

 Driven by the industrial revolution, Barcelona was a fertile environment for the new movement.
 The city was bursting at its medieval seams and needed to grow.
 Somewhat ironically, the city's wealthiest industrial barons commissioned modernist architects like Gaudí to design their villas and showplaces.

 Barcelona Modernism is a mix of ingenious and whimsical creations.
 The movement valued curves over straight lines.
 It elevated asymmetry, rich decoration and detail, use of natural and organic motifs, and dynamic shapes.
 Overall, Modernism is highly ornate, with much focus on aesthetic details.

-Guide to Gaudí's UNESCO Buildings in Barcelona:
+Ultimate Guide to Gaudí's UNESCO Buildings in Barcelona:

 1. Sagrada Família